divi255/wincontrol/README.md

 wincontrol.py
 =============

-If started with "app" param, launches flask application, otherwise starts to win32serviceutil params handler.
+If started with "app" option, launches flask application, otherwise starts to win32serviceutil params handler.

-Params:
+Options:

 * **app** - launch web application

-**install**  - install a service (SimpleWinControlAPI / can be found as Windows Remote Control Simple API in service list)
+* **install**  - install a service (SimpleWinControlAPI / can be found as Windows Remote Control Simple API in service list)

-**remove** - remove a service
+* **remove** - remove a service

 (run *wincontrol.py ---help* for all available)